deevvan/DNABert2-RNAseq-classification-model/README.md

   Script: finetune_RBD_by_hCOV19_variants.ipynb

-  Receptor binding domain (RBD) sequences extracted from above extract_RBD_from_MSA.ipynb script subjected to subjected to the same transformation as with step 1a.
-An option to include/exclude nonVOC as one of the training labels can be made when generating the training dataset.
+  Receptor binding domain (RBD) sequences extracted from above extract_RBD_from_MSA.ipynb script and 100K whole RBD segments for each major VOC are written out to trainind dataset.